whantos/Getting-and-Cleaning-Data-Course-Project/codeBook.md

 * **Create a second Data set with the average of each variable**
 	+ Calculate the Average of each Variable grouped by subject and activity
 	+ Append "_mean : number [-1..1]" to each column name to name the new Variables
-	+ Save the the result Dataset as csv-file named "summary_data.csv" with "," as separator
+	+ Save the the result Dataset as csv-file named "summary_data.txt"

 ##Code book
-This Section contains all variables in the file summary_data.csv.
+This Section contains all variables in the file summary_data.txt.
 It contains 181 rows including one header row and 81 Columns.